Collaborative Multi-Robot Non-Prehensile Manipulation via Flow-Matching Co-Generation

 Prior methods approach this challenge from two extremes.
 Learning-based approaches aim to capture the entire process from data, which can model complex dynamics but often sacrifices generalization and scalability \cite{feng2025mapush}.
 Planning-based approaches \cite{tang2024KG-HS} leverage structure to compute coordinated trajectories, but rely heavily on perfect models and can be brittle when deployed in the real world.
 In contrast, we argue for a middle ground: planning should be used wherever structure allows, and learning should be applied where models are uncertain or intractable to design by hand.

-In this paper, we present a unified framework for collaborative manipulation that embodies this principle, with three contributions: (i) \textbf{The Generative Collaboration framework} (\gco) for scalable multi-robot, multi-object collaborative manipulation. (ii) \textbf{A flow-matching co-generation interaction model} that proposes feasible and diverse contact and motion strategies for objects observed through images alone.
-To the best of our knowledge, this is the first use of discrete-continuous flow-matching co-generation in robotics.\footnote{Flow-matching co-generation remains largely unexplored in robotics.
-The closest work \citep{hoeg2025HDP} couples discrete task sequencing with continuous motion using hybrid diffusion.
-Our approach differs by directly co-generating discrete \emph{contact points} \(\contactset{}\) and continuous trajectories \(\robtrajset{}\) within a unified flow-matching framework, enabling scalable coordination in collaborative manipulation.} And (iii) \textbf{a new multi-robot motion planner} (\gspi{}) that computes safe, coordinated trajectories for conveying multiple entities to goal configurations.
-We show that the \gco{} framework, and individually the \gspi{} algorithm, both scale more effectively than existing methods to manipulation and planning problems.
+In this paper, we present a unified framework for collaborative manipulation that embodies this principle, with three contributions: (i) {The Generative Collaboration framework} (\gco) for scalable multi-robot, multi-object collaborative manipulation. (ii) {A flow matching co-generation interaction model} that proposes feasible and diverse contact and motion strategies for objects observed through images alone.
+To the best of our knowledge, this is the first use of discrete-continuous flow matching co-generation in robotics.
+And (iii) {a new multi-robot motion planner} (\gspi{}) that computes safe, coordinated trajectories for conveying multiple entities to goal configurations.
+We show that the \gco{} framework, and individually the \gspi{} algorithm, both effectively solve more complex and larger scale problems than existing methods to manipulation and multi-robot motion planning.